profesorfaco/aud5v027-2025/clase-05/README.md

 Hay una cuestión práctica, relacionada con la impresión a color en la década de 1960 en París, que podría justificar a un Jacques Bertin que omite una de las tres propiedades del color: *The saturated tone is not of constante value but varies in value according to the color* […] *fact that leads to many of the main problems raised by the use of color* (2008, p.85).

-Para la época en que Jacques Bertin teorizaba convenía omitir, por problemas de reproducción, la S en HSB, HSV, HSL o HSI:
+Para la época en que Jacques Bertin teorizaba convenía omitir, por problemas de reproducción impresa, la S en HSB, HSV, HSL o HSI:

 - **H**ue